 Over the past few years, Attorney Kate Godin has enjoyed several major successes in representing criminal defendants.
 From trying (and winning) a multiple count child molestation trial, to obtaining a dismissal in a child abuse case, Kate has shown that she is willing to challenge the State at every turn.
-In fact, Kate recently helped (successfully) challenge a provision of the Penalties section of Rhode Island’s Sexual Offender Registration and Community Notification Act, R.I.G.L. §§ 11-37.1-1 et seq.
+In 2009, Kate helped to successfully challenge a provision of the Penalties section of Rhode Island’s Sexual Offender Registration and Community Notification Act, R.I.G.L. §§ 11-37.1-1 et seq.
 After writing three legal memoranda and a filing civil complaint in the case, Superior Court Presiding Judge Rodgers found that R.I.G.L. § 11-37.1-10(c) was an unconstitutional Taking as it applied to the client.
-Currently, Kate is representing three registered sex offenders (on behalf of the RI ACLU) to challenge the same residency restriction as it applies to them.
 In addition to significant results in major felony cases, Kate has also represented several clients in 32(f) proceedings (violation of probation hearings), bail hearings, motions to expunge, and district court misdemeanors.

-Attorney Godin is a member of the National Association for Criminal Defense Lawyers, the Rhode Island Association for Criminal Defense Lawyers, the Rhode Island and Massachusetts Bar Associations, the Rhode Island Association for Justice, and is a recent graduate of the National Criminal Defense College.
-She is licensed to practice in both Rhode Island and Massachusetts state courts, as well as in the United States District Court for the District of Massachusetts, the United States District Court for the District of Rhode Island, and the First Circuit Court of Appeals.
+Attorney Godin is a member of the National Association for Criminal Defense Lawyers, the Rhode Island Association for Criminal Defense Lawyers, the Rhode Island and Massachusetts Bar Associations, the Rhode Island Association for Justice, and is a 2009 graduate of the National Criminal Defense College.
+She is licensed to practice in both Rhode Island and Massachusetts state courts, as well as in the United States District Court for the District of Massachusetts, the United States District Court for the District of Rhode Island, the First and Second Circuit Courts of Appeals and the United States Supreme Court.

 Kate represents indigent defendants through court-appointments in Rhode Island in misdemeanor, appellate cases and sex offender classification appeals, and through CPCS in Massachusetts in criminal appeals, and Sex Offender Registry Board (“SORB”) classification hearings and appeals, and in sexually dangerous person (“SDP”) jury trials and appeals.

-For the last three years, Kate Godin has been selected as one of Rhode Island’s “Rising Stars” in criminal defense by SuperLawyers.com (as a result of both peer nominations and third-party evaluations), and was elected in December of 2010 to the RI ACLU’s Board of Directors.
+For the last five years, Kate Godin has been selected as one of Rhode Island’s “Rising Stars” in criminal defense by SuperLawyers.com (as a result of both peer nominations and third-party evaluations), and has served since December of 2010 on RI ACLU’s Board of Directors.
+In October 2013, Kate was designated as Rhode Island’s National Board Representative for the ACLU.

 Kate graduated fourth in her class, magna cum laude, from Roger Williams University School of Law.
 During her time at Roger Williams, Kate strove for the best academic and practical legal experience she could receive.
 From teaching law to high school seniors at Cranston East in Roger Williams’ “Street Law” program, to becoming a semi-finalist in the law school’s Moot Court competition, to becoming a co-captain of the Roger Williams’ Trial Team, Kate took full advantage of the wonderful opportunities her legal education had to offer.
 As a law student, Kate completed internships with the United States Attorney’s Office in Providence, criminal defense attorney (and R.I.
 Lawyers Weekly’s Lawyer of the Year in 2008) George J. West, Providence Superior Court Justice Daniel A. Procaccini, and United States District Court Judge Ernest C. Torres.
 She also helped research and write two published law review articles for her professors, drafted several appellate briefs to the Rhode Island Supreme Court and the United States Court of Appeals for the First and Second Circuits, and has done extensive research in the areas of medical malpractice, housing, race relations, Constitutional and International law.
 She authored a 100-page article on the deficiencies of the Criminal Justice System (which is available for download here), and has aided in the submission of two amicus curie briefs: one to the Rhode Island Supreme Court in the Lead Hazard Mitigation Act case of Mackie v.
 State, 936 A.2d 588 (R.I.
 2007), and the other to the United States Supreme Court in the Exxon Valdez oil spill case of Exxon v.
 Baker , 128 S.Ct.
 2605 (2008).